Skip to main content

 {

-templateId: 'tmpl_invoice', // Required - references dashboard template
+templateId: 'invoice-template', // Required - references dashboard template

 variables: { // Fills in template placeholders